DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###G

 #####GitHub
 A freemium web hosting service for user-run Git repositories.
-Git, an Open Source software application for collaborative editing over the Internet, is described in our software catalogue.
+Git, an Open Source software application for collaborative editing over the internet, is described in our software catalogue.

 #####Graphical User Interface (GUI)
 Software that allows human users to use a computer or other digital device in a visual-tactile way, as opposed to text-based command-line interfaces, and typically creating the 'look and feel' of a tangible instrument.
 A GUI features graphical elements such as knobs, dials, sliders, menus, icons and pointers.
 By clicking and dragging these elements, the user can run software programs and carry out other operations such as copying information, deleting files, etc.